Looking for a way to easily translate your videos to the wider world?

 But this is not done just any way.
 You need to rewrite the dialogue lines according to the time frames and script codes supported by software and video players.

-One of the most universal file sub formats is SRT (SubRip) which is recognized by almost all video players.
+One of the most universal file sub formats is SRT (SubRip) which is supported by almost all video players.

-To create this kind of file, simply open a blank file in any text editor (Notepad, Word, Text Edit on Mac) and transcribe your dialogs according to this structure :
+To create this kind of file, simply open a blank file in any text editor (Notepad, Word, Text Edit on Mac) and transcribe your video speech according to this structure :

 Translating the original language of your video will only require you to re-open your file and change the text display to the desired language.